They All Die In The End

 5. Embrace Imperfection and Forgive Yourself: Nobody is perfect, and we all make mistakes.
 Learn to embrace your imperfections and forgive yourself for past failures.
 Focus on growth and learning rather than dwelling on your shortcomings.
 Self-compassion is essential for accepting your mortality and living a more fulfilling life.

-6. Plan for the Future: While it's important to live in the present moment, it's also wise to plan for the future.
-Create a will, designate a healthcare proxy, and make other arrangements to ensure that your wishes are honored in the event of your death.
+6. Plan for the Future: While it helps to live in the present moment, it's also wise to plan for the future.
+Create a will, designate a healthcare proxy, and make other arrangements to see to it that your wishes are honored in the event of your death.
 Consider writing a letter to your loved ones, sharing your thoughts, feelings, and memories.
-Planning for the future can provide peace of mind and alleviate stress for your family.
+Planning for the future can provide peace of mind and alleviate stress for your family Which is the point..

 7. Talk About Death: Don't be afraid to talk about death with your loved ones.
 Discuss your wishes for end-of-life care, funeral arrangements, and other important matters.
 Talking openly about death can help to normalize the subject and reduce the fear and anxiety associated with it.
 It can also strengthen your relationships and provide comfort during difficult times.